 For the Tabbouleh salad:

-Cover the bulgar wheat with 350 ml's of water and crumble a chicken or vegetable stock cube into the pan and mix to infuse.
+Cover the bulgar wheat with 350 ml's of vegetable or chicken stock.
 Bring to the boil, then reduce the heat to a simmer.
 Cover the pan with a lid and cook for 15-20 minutes over a low heat.
 When the bulgur wheat is tender, drain off the excess stock.

 Remove from the heat and allow to cool slightly, and then transfer the bulgur wheat to a bowl.
 Add the diced tomatoes, red onion, pistachios, lemon juice, pomegranate, olive oil and herbs and mix well.
 Season, to taste, with salt and freshly ground black pepper.